Thank you for your feedback.

 Note: If you claim the £1000 property allowance it will not calculate any Residential claims as it overrides all expense claims.
 Untick it to see the change.

-Edit/restrict the relief: Users cannot manually restrict/edit the interest relief in the year based on these rules.
+Edit/restrict the relief value: Users cannot manually restrict/edit the interest relief in the year based on these rules (eg you want to reduce/stop relief in the year and carry more of it forward into next year).
 The only value users can restrict is the ‘carried forward’ amount – under property allowances and residential tab.

 Relief is less then expected even when you meet the 3 HMRC rules– Open the property and check the Jointly held property % share.
 If its not at 100% then the given relief will be reduced by this % value.